Login

 2. Server Response

-When the request is successful, the server returns the result of single messages delivery.
+When the request is successful, the server returns the result of a single message delivery.

 {